-Gazing up up up at giant trees is only the beginning of what you can do at this dramatic and varied pair of sister parks.
+Gazing up, up, and up at giant trees is only the beginning of what you can do at Sequoia & Kings Canyon National Parks, a dramatic and varied pair of sister parks located about 85 miles east of Fresno.
 Design your own tour with a personal naturalist guide, available through the Sequoia Field Institute, with expert naturalists shedding light on the region’s remarkable ecology.
-The institute also offers special guided tours of fascinating Crystal Cave, in Sequoia National Park.
-For a real treat, try spelunking on the special Candlelight Tour, or practice your shimmy and belly-crawl on a Wild Cave Tour.
+The institute also offers 50-minute, all-ages standard guided tours of fascinating Crystal Cave, in Sequoia National Park.
+For a real treat, try spelunking on the Wild Cave Tour—which lasts 4–6 hours and is available to fit visitors age 10 and up—or the Family Caver Tour, a shorter version of the same experience.
+Whichever you choose, you can expect to get dirty.

 While road access through the park is limited in winter due to snow, that same white stuff makes for a whole new way to explore—by snowshoe.
 Rangers lead guided snowshoe tromps through the Giant Forest and Grant Groves, where giant sequoia trees loom like ancient sentries standing in a snowbound wilderness.